ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/05-step-1-update-acceptance-tests-part-2.md

 </details>

-Since the output of `renameModule()` hasn't changed, we can expect the `test` script to continue to pass.
+Since `renameModule()` is an identity, the `test` script should continue to pass.

 ## AST Explorer

-Our next goal is to specify how to update the tree (how to rename the test module).
+Next, we want to specify how to update the tree (how to rename the test module).

 ```ts
 const ast = traverse(file, {